NGSEP/NGSEPcore/README.txt

 			  will be trimmed up to the start of this sequence. useful to remove adapter contamination
 	-u		: Output uncompressed files
+        -a		: Activate demultiplexing with dual barcoding.
-	-d FILE		: Tab-delimited file storing physical locations of the files to be deconvoluted.
+	-d FILE		: Tab-delimited file storing physical locations of the files to be demultiplexed.
 Columns of the file should be Flowcell, lane and fastq file (which can be gzip compressed).
 A second fastq file can be specified if the lane was sequenced in paired-end mode.
 If the